storyful/storyful-mrss-doc/README.md

 ## What does Storyful provide through MRSS?

 Storyful stories can belong to one or more Channels.
 Storyful can provide any published story in a channel in the CMS through MRSS.
 The system works by channel and an MRSS feed can include multiple channels. e.g. Video Partners, or even World News, Weather, and Viral.
 What goes in a channel is controlled by our journalists.
-There are some rules we can configure on the MRSS feed to filter out certain stories, however the configured channels for an MRSS feed largely set the tone of the MRSS feed.
+There are some rules we can configure on the MRSS feed to filter out certain stories.
+However the configured channels for an MRSS feed largely set the tone of the MRSS feed.
 Each story has a Clearance state associated with it.
 Clearance dictates what the client can do with the content linked to the Story.

 ## FAQ